 7 And God was displeased with this thing; therefore, he smote Israel.
 8 And David said to God, "I have sinned greatly because I have done this thing.
 But now, I implore you, put away the iniquity of your servant, for I have done very foolishly."

 9 And the LORD spoke to Gad, David's seer, saying, 10 "Go and tell David, saying, 'Thus says the LORD: "I offer you three things.
 Choose one of them so that I may do it to you."'"
 11 So Gad came to David and said to him, "Thus says the LORD: 'Choose for yourself: 12 Either three years' famine, or three months to be destroyed before your foes while the sword of your enemies overtakes you, or else three days the sword of the LORD, even the pestilence, in the land and the angel of the LORD destroying throughout all the borders of Israel.'
 Now therefore, advise yourself what word I shall bring back to him who sent me."
-13 And David said to Gad, "I am in a great strait.
+13 And David said to Gad, "I am in great distress.
 Let me now fall into the hand of the LORD, for his mercies are very great.
 But do not let me fall into the hand of man."

 14 So the LORD sent pestilence upon Israel, and there fell of Israel seventy thousand men.
-15 And God sent an angel to Jerusalem to destroy it, and as he was destroying, the LORD beheld, and he repented of the evil and said to the angel who destroyed, "It is enough, now stay your hand."
+15 And God sent an angel to Jerusalem to destroy it, and as he was destroying, the LORD beheld, and he repented of the evil and said to the angel who destroyed, "It is enough.
+Now stay your hand."
 And the angel of the LORD stood by the threshing-floor of Ornan the Jebusite.
 16 And David lifted up his eyes and saw the angel of the LORD stand between the earth and the heaven, having a drawn sword in his hand stretched out over Jerusalem.
 Then David and the elders of Israel, who were clothed in sackcloth, fell upon their faces.
 17 And David said to God, "Is it not I who commanded the people to be numbered?
 It is even I who have sinned and done evil indeed, but as for these sheep, what have they done?
 Let your hand, I pray you, O LORD my God, be upon me and on my father's house, but not upon your people so that they should be afflicted."

 18 Then the angel of the LORD commanded Gad to say to David that David should go up and erect an altar to the LORD in the threshing-floor of Ornan the Jebusite.
 19 And David went up at the saying of Gad, which he spoke in the name of the LORD.
 20 And Ornan turned back and saw the angel, and his four sons with him hid themselves.
 Now Ornan was threshing wheat.
 21 And as David came to Ornan, Ornan looked and saw David, went out of the threshing-floor, and bowed himself to David with his face to the ground.
 22 Then David said to Ornan, "Grant me the place of this threshing-floor so that I may build an altar in it to the LORD.
 You shall grant it to me for the full price so that the plague may be stayed from the people."
 23 And Ornan said to David, "Take it for yourself, and let my lord the king do that which is good in his eyes.
 Behold, I also give you the oxen for burnt-offerings, the threshing instruments for wood, and the wheat for the food-offering.
 I give it all."
 24 And king David said to Ornan, "No, but I will truly buy it for the full price, for I will not take that which is yours for the LORD, nor offer burnt-offerings without cost."
 25 So David gave to Ornan for the place six hundred shekels of gold by weight.
 26 And David built an altar to the LORD there, offered burnt-offerings and peace-offerings, and called upon the LORD, and he answered him from heaven by fire upon the altar of burnt-offering.
 27 And the LORD commanded the angel, and he put up his sword back into its sheath.